Report: Cowboys, Elliott agree to $90M deal

-Running back Ezekiel Elliott and the Dallas Cowboys agreed to a six-year, $90 million contracts that ends his five-week holdout and makes possible his presence in the starting lineup Sunday against the New York Giants.
-ESPN reported Elliott is in line to receive $50 million in guarantees, trumping the $45 million Todd Gurley received from the Los Angeles Rams.
+Running back Ezekiel Elliott and the Dallas Cowboys agreed to a six-year, $90 million contracts that end his five-week holdout and makes possible his presence in the starting lineup Sunday against the New York Giants.
+ESPN reported Elliott is in line to receive $50 million in guarantees, trumping the $45 million Todd Gurley received from the Rams.

 Elliott is expected at practice on Wednesday, not long after Cowboys owner Jerry Jones and his son and team vice president Stephen Jones rang the opening bell at the New York Stock Exchange.
 Elliott and his agent, Rocky Arceneaux, left his holdout headquarters in Cabo San Lucas on Monday with the expectation that a contract extension with the Cowboys would be finalized before the Week 1 home game against the team's NFC East rival.